Hadge – Dieter Vlieghe

 The creative process involves trial and error.
-It is an unique journey where the evolution from thought to drawing and form can be transformed into the unique realization of an object, harnessing the strength of the material.
+It is a unique journey where the evolution from thought to drawing and form can be transformed into the unique realization of an object, harnessing the strength of the material.

 With a background in design and work within the architecture world, there is a passion and continuation for creating objects within this space.

-The process from 3D design to the final object for technical execution is always a challenging one requiring constant refinement and finishing.
+The process from 3D design to the final object for technical execution is always a challenging one, requiring constant refinement and finishing.
 It demands a balance of technical experience and craftsmanship.

 Follow what you love to do, keep persevering, and don’t give up, even though the process often comes with its ups and downs.

-Intertwining between brutalism and minimals.
+Intertwining between brutalism and minimalism.

 Refined robustness and calmness.